Santa-Clara-Imaginarium-Lab/student-research-lab-reddit-comment-scraper/README.md

 - The following steps show how you can use **NPM** to download a package, save it into the project dependencies, and then require it in a **Node** application.

-1. First create a directory for your new application and navigate into it:
+1. First create a directory named `reddit-scraper-bot` for your new application and navigate into it:

 ```
 mkdir reddit-scraper-bot